Dorsis LINUS - a unique hidden floor-skirting board

 And how to proceed with the assembly itself?

-• we recommend the installation of the skirting board after pouring rough floors, anhydride and screeds; so we achieve the required plinth height
+- We recommend installing the skirting board after pouring the rough floors, anhydride and screeds; this will achieve the required height of the skirting board

-• the basis is the exact determination of the height of the final floor, the standard height of the bar is 60 mm.
+- the basis is the exact determination of the height of the final floor, the standard height of the bar is 60 mm.
 For higher plinth heights it is enough to anchor the profile above the zero floor, for lower heights the profile is sunk below the zero floor

-• the upper edges of the skirting board profiles must be in a horizontal line
+- the upper edges of the skirting board profiles must be in a horizontal line

-• after measuring the required length, the skirting board is cut - for the outer corner we cut at an angle of 45 °, for the inner corner we make a perpendicular cut
+- after measuring the required length, the skirting board is cut - for the outer corner we cut at an angle of 45 °, for the inner corner we make a perpendicular cut